lindehaven/CP-M/ue/ue.md

 ## Syntax Highlighting

-To give more help for programmers, LE can be linked with the Syntax Highlighter (SHL) module to highlight source code while editing.
+To give more help for programmers, UE can be linked with the Syntax Highlighter (SHL) module to highlight source code while editing.

-This feature has been tested in the YAZE-AG simulator running on different hardware platforms and operating systems with different performance:
+This feature has been tested in the YAZE-AG simulator running on different hardware platforms and operating systems.
+Using UE with SHL on a hardware platform with a 4MHz CPU is not recommended (and not usable).

-* Intel i5 @ 2.6 GHz with Windows 10 runs with fair performance.
-* Intel Celeron @ 1.7 GHz with Ubuntu 16 with lousy performance.

-A hardware platform with a Zilog Z80 or Intel Intel 8080 CPU running at a few MHz with CP/M will surely not be possible to run UE with SHL.
+In order to reduce the CPU load, the highlighting of multi-line comments is not continuously updated while typing.
+However, by pressing ^Q the edit buffer is parsed completely and the source code is highlighted on the screen.

 ## Screen layout